mdsol/hale/README.md

 Its presence indicates that the link is to be deprecated (i.e. removed) at a future date.
 Its value is a URL that SHOULD provide further information about the deprecation.

 A client SHOULD provide some notification (for example, by logging a warning message) whenever it traverses over a link that has this property.
-The notification SHOULD include the deprecation property's value so that a client manitainer can easily find information about the deprecation.
+The notification SHOULD include the deprecation property's value so that a client maintainer can easily find information about the deprecation.

 ### name
 The "name" property is OPTIONAL.